nkakouros-original/ansible-role-nextcloud/README.md

 #     version: 1.5.7
 #
 # If 'version' is not given, then the latest version available for the installed
-# nextcloud version will be installed.
+# nextcloud version will be installed and updated on each plabook run.

 nextcloud_upgrade_always: false
 # Set this to true to always run Nextcloud's upgrade command, regardless of